cantaloupe-project/cantaloupe/UPGRADING.md

 ## 4.1.x → 5.0

+1. Note that the application is now packaged as a JAR file and can no longer be used in a Servlet container.
-1. Note that Java 11 is now required.
+2. Note that Java 11 is now required.
-2. Rename the following configuration keys:
-    * `endpoint.iiif.2.restrict_to_sizes` to `endpoint.iiif.restrict_to_sizes`
 3. Add the following keys from the sample configuration:
     * `http.min_threads`
     * `http.max_threads`